 Here are the primary causes of why bacteria are becoming resistant-

-When your doctor prescribes antibiotics for a particular duration, he/she calculates how long it would take to eliminate ALL the harmful bacteria causing the illness.
-Now, if you discontinue the meds just because the symptoms have disappeared, some bacteria with the knowledge of how the antibiotic works, will be left behind in the body.
+When your doctor prescribes antibiotics for a particular duration, he/she calculates how long it would take to eliminate all the harmful bacteria causing the illness.
+Now, if you discontinue the medicines just because the symptoms have disappeared, some bacteria with the knowledge of how the antibiotic works, will be left behind in the body.
 Now they will evolve accordingly and become resistant to that particular antibiotic.

 Most of the antibiotics that you see today were invented more than 40 years ago.
 Since then newer strains of bacteria have come into existence, their population has spread and human resistance has weakened to render the old antibiotics useless.

 Many doctors prescribe antibiotics for minor illnesses, which gives bacteria more time and information they need to change their DNA to become more resistant.

 Dangers of antibiotic resistance

 The real danger of antibiotic resistance lies in the fact that these medicines lose their power.
 Antibiotics are prescribed for a number of illnesses- from stomach infections to pneumonia, bronchitis and a number of ugly infections.
 They are used during and after surgeries.
 If antibiotics do not work, these illnesses can turn fatal.

 You can reduce the risk of antibiotic resistance with these measures-